Indigenous Leadership Program

 Atoske Summer Training Program

-The Atoske summer training program is an excellent opportunity for students to strengthen their academic and life skills, while exploring various careers offered through the City of Saskatoon.
+The Atoske summer training program is an excellent opportunity for students to strengthen their job readiness skills.
 These skills are essential for future employment with the City of Saskatoon and other youth serving agencies.
 This camp provides an environment in which such skills can be acquired.
+Sessions included are First Aid & CPR C, PHCD HIGH Five & Food Safe Level 1.

 The following testimonials were provided from graduates of the Atoske skills development program.